jautschbach/texcollab/README.md

    prevents you from committing, potentially huge, files you did not intend to.
    Such files should either be listed in `.gitignore` or stored in one of the `extras` directories.
+3. Autocompletion is available for some of the commands, e.g., after `texcollab compare` autocompletion is offered for the branch names in the repository.
+To enable this functionality, source the file `texcollab-autocomplete.sh` from this repository in your `.bashrc`.

 # Advanced Settings for `.texcollab`